Jamaica: Post-independence era

 During this period various economic reforms were introduced, such as deregulating the finance sector and floating the Jamaican dollar, as well as greater investment in infrastructure, whilst also retaining a strong social safety net.
 Political violence, so prevalent in the previous two decades, declined significantly.

 In 2007 the PNP was defeated by the JLP by a narrow margin of 32 seats to 28, with a turnout of 61.46%.
 This election ended 18 years of PNP rule, and Bruce Golding became the new prime minister.
 Golding's tenure (2007–2010) was dominated by the effects of the global recession, as well as the fallout from an attempt by Jamaican police and military to arrest drug lord Christopher Coke in 2010 which erupted in violence, resulting in over 70 deaths.
 As a result of this incident Golding resigned and was replaced by Andrew Holness in 2011.

 Independence, however widely celebrated in Jamaica, has been questioned in the early 21st century.
 In 2011, a survey showed that approximately 60% of Jamaicans believe that the country would have been better off had it remained a British colony, with only 17% believing it would have been worse off, citing as problems years of social and fiscal mismanagement in the country.
-However, this poll reflected a greater discontent with the JLP handling of crime and the economy, and as a result, Holness and the JLP were defeated in the 2011 Jamaican general election, which saw Portia Simpson-Miller and the PNP return to power.
+Holness and the JLP were defeated in the 2011 Jamaican general election, which saw Portia Simpson-Miller and the PNP return to power.
 The number of seats had been increased to 63, and the PNP swept to power with a landslide 42 seats to the JLP's 21.
 The voter turnout was 53.17%.

 Holness's JLP won the 2016 general election narrowly, defeating Simpson-Miller's PNP, on 25 February.
 The PNP won 31 seats to the JLP's 32.
 As a result, Simpson-Miller became Opposition Leader for a second time.
 The voter turnout dipped below 50% for the first time, registering just 48.37%.

-In the 2020 general election, Andrew Holness made history for the JLP by accomplishing a second consecutive win for the Jamaica Labour Party, winning 49 seats to 14 won by the PNP, led this time by Peter Phillips.
+In the 2020 general election, Andrew Holness secured a second consecutive win for the Jamaica Labour Party, winning 49 seats to 14 won by the PNP, led this time by Peter Phillips.
 The last time a consecutive win occurred for the JLP was in 1980.
 However, the turnout at this election was just 37%, probably affected by the coronavirus pandemic.
+However, this low turnout was a trend that continued in subsequent elections.

+In the 2025 Jamaican general election, Holness created history, securing a third consecutive term for the JLP, the first time the party had won three general elections in a row.
+However, this victory was achieved with a much-reduced majority.
+The JLP won 34 seats to the 29 won by the Mark Golding led PNP.
+The turnout was again low, at just 39.5%.